Social proof helps move your leads toward a sale by showing them that others like them have had success with your products or services in the past.

-1. Ask for Reviews from Your LinkedIn or Facebook Groups
+1. Ask for Reviews from Your LinkedIn or Facebook Groups.

 People who have more experience with your products and investment in your brand are more likely to provide valuable information for future customers.
 If you have an active social media group for your new customers or “power users,” you can usually get a review or two per request.

-2. Use Targeted Emails to Capture Post-Sales Reviews
+2. Use Targeted Emails to Capture Post-Sales Reviews.

 One of the best ways to make sure you get reviews is to ask for them promptly.
 People tend to be happiest right after the sale.
 They also feel most inclined to “give something back” to you, also known as the principle of reciprocity.

-You’re still in position to get a review: Make a follow-up call to see how things are going and, if your contact seems upbeat, make the request then.
+You’re still in position to get a review.
+Make a follow-up call to see how things are going and, if your contact seems upbeat, make the request then.

-3. Send Handwritten Notes to Rack Up Reviews
+3. Send Handwritten Notes to Rack Up Reviews.

 Why?
 Simply because it shows that you’re willing to invest time and effort into a relationship.
 That’s the same vibe you want when you’re asking for a review.

 Consider using a postcard instead of a paper note that has to be sent in an envelope.
 A simple URL using a URL shortener or QR code can get the recipient onto a page to leave a review.

-4. Take a Quick Video At the End of a Call
+4. Take a Quick Video At the End of a Call.

 When it’s time to follow up and ensure your customer loves a new purchase, many sales pros find themselves on Skype or FaceTime.
 If all goes well, this can be the perfect moment to record a brief testimonial that you can then put on your website.

 It’s a good idea to practice this method before it goes into action.
 Use the signals your customer offers you to know whether it’s a good time, and don’t push.

-5. Consider a Testimonial Swap in B2B
+5. Consider a Testimonial Swap in B2B.

 While it’s easy and convenient on both sides, it’s also vital to be sure everything is done on the up and up.